makerdao/developer-portal/content/resources/documentation/other-documentation/system-glossary.md

 ---
-description: >-
+title: MCD Glossaries
-  A list of words, terms, variables, functions and more relating to the Maker Protocol
+description: A list of words, terms, variables, functions and more relating to the Maker Protocol
+tags:
+  - annotations
+  - glossary
+  - mcd
+slug: mcd-glossaries
+contentType: documentation
 ---

 # MCD Glossaries